senecajs/seneca-registry/README.md

 This plugin module provides a simplistic service registry based on a key-value store interface.
-This is similar to the interface provided by Consol, etcd and Zookeeper.
+This is similar to the interface provided by Consul, etcd and Zookeeper.
 The keys are organized into a tree structure.

 IMPORTANT: this plugin does *not* provide a distributed